bjornregnell/reqeng-book/slides/01-intro.md

     * Accuracy, Capacity, Performance, Reliability, Usability, Safety, Security, ...
 * In practice FR and QR are often **combined** and **related**:
   * Functions have quality:
-    * a function can be unreliable due to bugs
+    * a function can be unreliable and unsafe due to bugs
   * Logic and data is related:
     * functions have input, state, output
   * Quality is supported by functions: